Teddy15/TP_Project_Documents/README.md

 # TP_Project_Documents
-Project for school on Ruby on Rail1s with simple front end.
+Project for school on Ruby on Rails with simple front end.

 User login and registration + authentication with devise gem.